Gary Hilton: Meredith Emerson

-On New Year's Day of 2008, 24-year-old sales manager Meredith Hope Emerson decided to go for a hike along the Freeman Trail on Blood Mountain, in Vogel State Park.
-She was accompanied by her dog, Ella, and according to several witnesses, they had observed a mysterious older man with his dog following her.
+On New Year's Day of 2008, 24-year-old sales manager Meredith Hope Emerson decided to go for a hike along the Freeman Trail on Blood Mountain, in Georgia's Vogel State Park.
+She was accompanied by her black Labrador retriever, Ella, and according to several witnesses, they had observed a mysterious older man with his dog following her.
 On January 3, 2008, authorities located her 1995 Chevrolet Cavalier, where they found various items such as her water bottle, a dog leash, and a police baton.

-That day further investigation into the man seen following Emerson revealed that he was 61-year-old Gary Hilton, a local drifter known for his strange behavior and vicious temper.
-He often walked his dog Dandy along the trail.
+That day, further investigation into the man seen following Emerson revealed that he was 61-year-old Hilton, a local drifter known for his strange behavior and vicious temper.
+He often walked his golden retriever, Dandy, along the trail.
 Since this revelation, he was announced as a person of interest in the case, with police requesting that they officially interrogate him about the case.
-A day after this announcement, Emerson's dog Ella was found wandering at a Kroger parking lot and returned to her family members.

-On January 5, 2008 authorities located numerous items belonging to Emerson inside a dumpster near a QuikTrip parking lot in Cumming: her bloodied clothing, wallet, driver's license, a University of Georgia ID card and a bloodstained car seat belt.
+A day after this announcement, Emerson's dog Ella was found wandering at a Kroger parking lot and safely returned to Emerson's family.
+On January 5, 2008, authorities located numerous items belonging to Emerson inside a dumpster near a QuikTrip parking lot in Cumming: her bloodied clothing, wallet, driver's license, a University of Georgia ID card and a bloodstained car seat belt.